rolandyuwy/tp/docs/UserGuide.md

 ## 5.2.
 Sorting commands

 The commands in this section can be used to sort the food list.
+The sorting order will remain when restarting the application.

 Before the list of food items is sorted for the first time, it will be ordered by `description` by default.

-Refer to [`5.2.1.
-Sorting food items by description`](#521-sorting-food-items-by-description) for a detailed explanation of sorting by description.
+Refer to the [Sorting food items by description`](#521-sorting-food-items-by-description) section for a detailed explanation of sorting by description.

 ### 5.2.1.
 Sorting food items by description